bpampuch/pdfmake/README.md

 or become pretty complex (having multi-level tables, images, lists, paragraphs, margins, styles etc...).

-As soon as you have the document-definition-object, you're ready to create a PDF and open, print or download it:
+As soon as you have the document-definition-object, you're ready to create and open/print/download a PDF:

 ```js
 // opens the PDF in a new window